abhik1698/CRUD.h/README.md

 # CRUD.h

-Create a DB named miniW with 2 tables
+Create a Database named miniW with 2 tables

 Tables like